joshuafuller/tak-server-install-scripts/README.md

 `cd tak-server-install-scripts/ && sudo chmod +x * && ./installScript1.sh`

-5. The first install script will now prompt you to reboot when its done, do it.
+5. The first install script will now prompt you to Login as tak superuser and run the final script.

-6. Connect back to your VPS and login as tak user with SU privs(replace 192.168.1.1 with your VPS Server IP)

-`ssh tak@192.168.1.1`

 `su - tak`

-7. Run installScript2.sh to complete the install

 `. installScript2.sh`